 This confusion can lead to well-meaning people putting 100% recyclable PET plastic drinks bottles that can be turned into new drinks bottles into the general waste.
 Not only is this a waste of a valuable resource but it then ends up having to be incinerated for energy or even going to landfill.

-For more information, you can read the full press release or here.
+For more information, you can read below the full press release below or download it here.

 FULL PRESS RELEASE: Research shows term ‘single-use plastic’ is having negative impact and confusing consumers about what to recycle